 Jean-Marc Rocher <email@example.com>

-I'm a great admirer of new treatments for old works, but aside from being denigration for the authentic Tom and Jerry and hundred steps down, it's very BAD in itself as a cartoon show.
+I'm a great admirer of new treatments for old shorts.
+But aside from being a denigration for the authentic Tom and Jerry, and hundred steps down, Tom and Jerry Kids is BAD in itself as a cartoon show.

-Clearly that the makers of it (Hanna-Barbera Productions) hadn't movies in mind while the making inasmuch as comic books !
+Clearly that the makers of it, (Hanna-Barbera Productions), hadn't movies in mind while the making inasmuch as comic books.
 It's not an animation short, it's more like your inferior comic strips; almost a trite consumer goods.

 3 of 12 people found this review helpful.